bitrix24/b24restdocs/api-reference/chats/widgets/im-navigation.md

 {% note alert "TO-DO _not exported to prod_" %}

-- adjustments needed for writing standards
+- edits needed for writing standards
 - parameter types are not specified
-- from Sergey's file: general description, scenarios where it's useful, link to the page in the widget section
+- from Sergey's file: general description, for which scenarios it is useful, link to the page in the widget section

 {% endnote %}